stefan-contiero/filter-blocks-artist/README.md

 ### feature.js

-Export a function `calculateFeatures(tokenData)` that takes `tokenData` as input, and returns an array of features similar to Art Blocks expects. **The script should not use `window` or DOM functions as it needs to run in node.js**
+Export a function `calculateFeatures(tokenData)` that takes `tokenData` as input, and returns an object of features similar to what Art Blocks expects. **The script should not use `window` or DOM functions as it needs to run in node.js**

 ### config.json